GerHobbelt/owemdjee/README.md

 - **bitsery** [📁](./bitsery) [🌐](https://github.com/GerHobbelt/bitsery) -- header only C++ binary serialization library, designed around the networking requirements for real-time data delivery, especially for games.
 All cross-platform requirements are enforced at compile time, so serialized data do not store any meta-data information and is as small as possible.
 - **cereal** [📁](./cereal) [🌐](https://github.com/GerHobbelt/cereal) -- C++11 serialization library
 - **GoldFish-CBOR** [📁](./GoldFish-CBOR) [🌐](https://github.com/GerHobbelt/GoldFish) -- a fast JSON and CBOR streaming library, without using memory.
 GoldFish can parse and generate very large [JSON](http://json.org) or [CBOR](http://cbor.io) documents.
 It has some similarities to a [SAX](https://en.wikipedia.org/wiki/Simple_API_for_XML) parser, but doesn't use an event driven API, instead the user of the GoldFish interface is in control.
 GoldFish intends to be the easiest and one of the fastest JSON and CBOR streaming parser and serializer to use.
+- **ion-c** [📁](./ion-c) [🌐](https://github.com/GerHobbelt/ion-c) -- a C implementation of the [Ion data notation](http://amzn.github.io/ion-docs).
+Amazon Ion is a richly-typed, self-describing, hierarchical data serialization format offering interchangeable binary and text representations.
+The text format (a superset of JSON) is easy to read and author, supporting rapid prototyping.
+The binary representation is efficient to store, transmit, and skip-scan parse.
+The rich type system provides unambiguous semantics for long-term preservation of data which can survive multiple generations of software evolution.
 - **libsmile** [📁](./libsmile) [🌐](https://github.com/GerHobbelt/libsmile) -- C implementation of the Smile binary format (https://github.com/FasterXML/smile-format-specification).
 - **SWIG** [🌐](https://swig.readthedocs.io/en/latest/Manual/SWIG.html) (*Was not considered initially; more suitable for RPC than what we have in mind, which is purely data messages enchange.
 MAY be of use for transitional applications which are mixed-(programming-)language based, e.g. where we want to mix C/C++ and C# in a single Test Application.*)